nestauk/industrial-taxonomy/reports/section_2.md

 # Data collection and processing

-## Glass.ai
+## Glass

 The core dataset for our analysis has been obtained from Glass, a startup that uses machine learning to collect and analyse business website data at scale.
-More specifically, Glass begin from the universe of UK websites in web domain registers, identifies those that are highly likely to belong to a business, and extracts relevant information about them including their description, postcodes and sector based on an industrial taxonomy developed by LinkedIn.
+More specifically, Glass begins from the universe of UK websites in web domain registers, identifies those that are highly likely to belong to a business, and extracts relevant information about them including their description, postcodes and sector based on an industrial taxonomy developed by LinkedIn.
 In this project, we work with information about 1.8 million business websites (which according to Glass account for 90% of UK business websites) collected in May and June 2020.

 The granular business descriptions contained within this dataset can be used to understand a business' economic activities at a higher level of resolution than is possible using the SIC taxonomy.